Grady McWhiney

-Grady McWhiney (July 15, 1928 – April 18, 2006) was a historian of the American south and the U.S. Civil War.
+Grady McWhiney (July 15, 1928 – April 18, 2006) was a historian of the American South and the U.S. Civil War.

 Early life and education

 McWhiney was born in Shreveport, Louisiana, and served in the Marine Corps in 1945.
 He married in 1947.

 He attended Centenary College on the G.I.
 Bill and earned an M.A. in history from Louisiana State University, working with Francis Butler Simkins.
 He received his Ph.D. in history from Columbia University in New York, working with David Herbert Donald.

 Career

 McWhiney's dissertation dealt with Confederate General Braxton Bragg.
-McWhiney became a noted specialist on the American Civil War era, as well as southern social and economic history.
+He later became a noted specialist on the American Civil War era, as well as southern social and economic history.
 He coauthored Attack and Die with his doctoral student Perry Jamieson.
 He published Braxton Bragg and Confederate Defeat, in two volumes, as well as many scholarly and popular articles and reviews.
 He lectured frequently to both academic and popular audiences.